aquasecurity/tracee/tracee-ebpf/Readme.md

 ## Using Tracee

-Use `tracee --help` to see a full description of available options.
+Use `tracee-ebpf --help` to see a full description of available options.
 Some flags has specific help sections that can be accessed by passing `help` to the flag, for example `--output help`.
 This section covers some of the more common options.

 ### Understanding the output